Week 1: June 15 through June 19, 2015

 Preparing Students for Advanced Placement® Computer Science A

 AP 518.100 Reg Hahne

 This course will provide an overview of the content and structure of the AP Computer Science A curricula.
 Teachers will focus on object-oriented programming methodology, with emphasis on problem solving and algorithm development.
 Participants will explore how the development and analysis of standard algorithms and the use of fundamental data structures within the AP Computer Science framework can support their classroom instruction in preparing their students for the AP Computer Science exam.
 Focus also will be placed on both multiple-choice and free-response aspects of the exam.
-In particular, an introduction to the new case studies (Magpie, PictureLab and Elevens), related to concepts that will be tested on the 2015 exam, will be shared.
+In particular, an introduction to the new case studies (Magpie, PictureLab and Elevens), related to concepts that will be tested on the 2015 and later exams, will be shared.
 It is advisable that participants be familiar with Java.